 The journal Judaism in its summer 1993 edition carried a fascinating short article "Islam and the halakhah" by Marc B. Shapiro.
 (Halakhah is Jewish law.)
 It reviews the comments of many rabbis over the ages and show that views have varied from rabbi to rabbi.
 At the risk of oversimplifying, I would summarise the consensus as follows:

 As explained below, in this article I use the Roman Catholic Church as the reference point for Christianity.
-The Church has always considered that "Outside the Church there is no salvation" See the discussion in the Roman Catholic Catechism paragraph 846 on the linked page.
-Accordingly both Judaism and Islam were rejected as being in error.
+The Church has always considered that "Outside the Church there is no salvation".
+Accordingly, both Judaism and Islam were rejected as being in error.

 The Church's language has been moderated in recent times following Vatican 2.
 On 28 October 1965 Pope Paul VI proclaimed the "Declaration on the relation of the Church to non-Christian religions Nostra Aetate."
 Of non-Christian religions generally, it says “The Catholic Church rejects nothing that is true and holy in these religions.”